 * Honesty * Compassion * Fairness

-To ensure we develop a school community which is nurtured at all possible opportunities to thrive, our Personal Mentors, Miss Collins and Miss Birkett, work closely with the Lancashire Early Help Offer.
-We strive to embed fantastic practice from across the County that is helping to ensure that the right families get the right support at the right time.
+To ensure we develop a school community which is nurtured at all possible opportunities to thrive, we work closely with the Lancashire Early Help Offer.
+We strive to embed fantastic practice from across the county that is helping to ensure that the right families get the right support at the right time.
 This provides a solid foundation for the way we support children, young people and families in our school community.

 In conjunction with Lancashire Police, Northern Primary School is involved in a national initiative called “Operation Encompass”.
 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in, heard or witnessed a domestic abuse incident.